 For a success story, check out videos on YouTube.
-There are many birth stories documented which include natural induction with the Midwives’ brew.
+Many birth stories are documented there, including natural induction with the Midwives’ brew.
 Some mamas even try the Midwives’ brew several times after their due date.

 Generally said, many pregnant women have successfully induced their labor with the Midwives’ brew.
-So, if your medical provider permits you to give it a go, then why not try this natural method out?
-In the best case, you might just be holding your baby in less than 24hours already!
+So, if your medical provider permits you to give it a go, why not try this natural method?
+In the best case, you might just be holding your baby in less than 24 hours already!

 And maybe your baby actually needs a few more days.
 Not all little ones come in the exact time frame given during an ultrasound scan in week 12.
 Try to stay patient and relax if you can.

 Is your hospital bag (for mom, dad, and baby) all packed and ready?
 Do you have all the 10 newborn essentials prepared and organized?
-Distract yourself in the best way possible and enjoy these last few days with your bump as much as you can.
+Distract yourself in the best way possible and enjoy these last few days with your bump as much as possible.

 Alternatives to the Midwives’ brew